Chapter 14.15

 (1) Construction Bond.
 Prior to commencing construction, the person constructing the facility shall post a construction bond in an amount sufficient to cover the cost of performing said construction per the approved drainage plans.
 Alternatively, an equivalent cash deposit to an escrow account administered by a local account bank may be allowed at the city’s option.

 (2) Maintenance Bond.
 After satisfactory completion of the facilities and release of the construction bond by the city, the person constructing the facility shall commence a two-year period of satisfactory maintenance of the facility.
-A cash bond to be used at the discretion of the city, to correct deficiencies in said maintenance affecting public health, safety and welfare, must be posted and maintained throughout the two-year maintenance period.
+The city may require the person constructing the facility to verify that the storm water facilities are functioning as designed.
+A cash bond, to be used at the discretion of the city and to correct deficiencies in said maintenance affecting public health, safety and welfare, must be posted and maintained throughout the two-year maintenance period.
 The amount of the cash bond shall be determined by the public works director or designee.
 In addition, at the discretion of the city, a surety bond or cash bond to cover the cost of design defects or failures in workmanship shall also be posted and maintained through the two-year maintenance period.
 Alternatively, an equivalent cash deposit to an escrow account administered by a local account bank may be allowed, at the city’s option.

 14.15.140 City assumption of maintenance.